gregmarine/ByGregMarine.com/Blog/src/index.md

     - theme: alt
       text: Yoke Opportunities
       link: /2024/08/28_yoke-opportunities
-    - theme: alt
-      text: Thursday at the Outer Banks
-      link: /2024/08/27_thursday-at-the-outer-banks
 ---

 Above, you'll find my latest journal entries.
 However, if this is your first time visiting, please [Read Me](read-me) first.
 It best explains what this journal's purpose is.
 It will help guide you into how to read the journal entries contained in this site.
 Also, it best defines who I am to give some context as you read along on my journey.